Vulturine Guinea Fowl – Species Profile & Facts

 Most farmers choose to raise different kinds of guinea fowls, of which a vulturine guinea fowl is one of them.
 One of the reasons these birds are popular on the farm is their ability to control animal pests and insects.

 The two are part of its diet although you can provide them with some poultry feed during the warm seasons to supplement their diet.
-High-protein grains with leafy grains should come in handy to provide essential nutrients for your fowls during the cold season.
+High-protein grains with leafy greens should come in handy to provide essential nutrients for your fowls during the cold season.
 Compared to chickens, vulturine guinea fowls need large quantities of protein-rich foods.

 Vulturine guinea fowls have been raised by humans for thousands of years.
 Unfortunately, these lovely birds have never been truly domesticated.
 They are hardy birds and can survive in most climates.